Manisha UK - Supporting Schools In Nepal Since 2010

 Educating Children ~ Empowering Communities

-We fund and project manage school building and facilities improvement projects at 8 schools in poor rural communities in Western Nepal.
+Fund and project manage school building and facilities improvement projects at 8 schools in poor rural communities in Western Nepal.

 Pupil at Pipal Danda School